Teatro Flavio Vespasiano: Interior

 The main room is composed of a stall including 230 red seats, split in two by a central aisle.
-With the 2005 restoration, the room regained its cream tone.
+After the 2005 restoration, the room regained its cream tone.

 On the perimeter, there are three orders of loges, for a total of 72 loges: 24 per floor.
 The gods are on top of the loges, while the stage is in front of them.
-On loges' second order is set the royal loge which is decorated on the ceiling with an oval tempera painting by Giuseppe Casa depicting three putti while the balcony is decorated with stucco low relief depicting Giuseppe Verdi.
-The balconies in the second and third order, as well as the ones in the gods, are decorated with putti and stuccos depicting musicians whose name is written right below.
+On the loges' second order is the royal loge, decorated on the ceiling with an oval tempera painting by Giuseppe Casa depicting three putti, while the balcony is decorated with stucco low relief depicting Giuseppe Verdi.
+The balconies in the second and third order, as well as the ones in the gods, are decorated with putti and stuccos depicting musicians with their names written right below.
 Originally, the gods was meant to host more than one hundred people; nowadays, because of security measures, it can host up to thirty-three people.